Happy New Year.

 This should not be a surprise to anyone; the TF towered over every other skateboard institution in this city from 2002 to 2007.
 Even when it waned from its glory days of 2002 to 2004, there was hardly a worthwhile competitor to take over its place in levels of sheer influence and power.
-Obviously the past decade left us with fond memories of learning tricks at Newport, weekday afternoon sessions down the FedEx four-stair, the bench-down-curb at South Street Seaport, dodging pedestrians while skating flat in the back of Union and late-nighters at CBS when most of the ledges were still waxed and broken in, but when we look back at it all, I’m sure most of us (or at least those of us who are sensible) would trade it for a late spring day, a janky yellow flatbar in the shape of a retarded letter U, a foot-high box with red edges, a few 99-cent Arizonas, a heroin-addict passed out to our left, the occasional girl with beautiful legs walking by in a sun dress, and a bunch of Spanish kids from the Avenue D projects ready to stab one another over the last remaining Black & Mild in a pack they split.
+Obviously the past decade left us with fond memories of learning tricks at Newport, weekday afternoon sessions down the FedEx four-stair, the bench-down-curb at South Street Seaport, dodging pedestrians while skating flat in the back of Union and late-nighters at CBS when most of the ledges were still waxed and broken in, but when we look back at it all, I’m sure most of us (or at least those of us who are sensible) would trade it for a late spring day, a janky yellow flatbar in the shape of a retarded letter U, a foot-high box with red edges, a few 99-cent Arizonas, a heroin-addict passed out to our left, the occasional girl with beautiful legs walking by in a sun dress, and a bunch of kids from Avenue D ready to stab one another over the last remaining Black & Mild in a pack they split.

 However, I’ll be the first to admit that I am too young to have appreciated the TF in its heyday.
 I was there for the second weekend it existed (I missed the first one, sorry) watching Kerel do halfcab heelflip boardslides and Scotty Schwartz running backside feebles for hours upon end.
 I learned a couple of tricks there, had my first digital camera stolen there, and I even have a five-inch scar on my right shin for the remainder of my life that will be a constant reminder of the TF and what it did for my soul, but I simply was not mature-minded enough to grasp the unbridled level of power that this wonderful baseball diamond riddled with junkies and flatbars had during this decade.